hadarsonego/vagrant_nginx_chef/README.md

 chef-solo
 ---

-1. Create a folder tree called cookbooks/nginx/ or just clone my repo to the folder that you want (inside the same directiory as the vagrantfile).
+1. Create a folder tree called cookbooks/nginx/ or just clone my repo to the folder that you want (inside the same directory as the vagrantfile).

-2. Inside the nginx directiory create 2 directories named "files" & "recipes".
+2. Inside the nginx directory create 2 directories named "files" & "recipes".

-  A. files directiory - Will contain all the files that chef will sync with your machine (HTML's & conf files in our case)
+  A. files directory - Will contain all the files that chef will sync with your machine (HTML's & conf files in our case)

   B. recipes directory - Will contain the recipe (set of instruction that the chef will do at chef run) for your machine in our case it called default.rb